Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Itemizers/Pather/02_ExampleDoc.md

 ##Example

-We can set quickly a branch of instances
+We can set quickly a branch of instances.
+And we can also get easily the origin of a branch